Come See our New Family-Friendly Attraction! CUTTING CORNERS: A Stickwork Exhibit.

 Volunteers, included Mounts Botanical friends, members and staff; master gardeners; Palm Beach County Extension staff members; representatives from the Junior League of the Palm Beaches; and individuals who traveled from as far as Orlando and Miami to be part of our stickwork construction.

-Dougherty has built over 250 of these works over the last 30 years and has become internationally acclaimed.
+Patrick is based in North Carolina and is well known for his Stickwork projects that combine both his carpentry skills and love of nature.
+Over the years, his work has evolved from single pieces on conventional pedestals to monumental scale environmental works that require saplings by the truckload.
+He has built more than 250 of these works over the last 30 years and has become internationally acclaimed.
 His sculptures have been seen in Scotland, Japan, Brussels and all over the United States, including two Florida gardens (McKee Botanical in Melbourne and Pinecrest Gardens in Miami).
 His most recent massive project was at Cincinnati’s Taft Museum of Art.

 Hours and Admission